La Fête du Slip: 1st Edition

 Took place between the 8th and 10 March 2013.
 4 venues, 28 events, 32 artists, 1'840 in attendance.

 2nd Edition

-Took place between the 6th and the 9th of March 2014.
+Took place between 6 and 9 March 2014.
 5 venues, 30 events, 42 artists, 1'870 in attendance.

 3rd Edition

-Took place between the 6th and the 8th of March 2015.
+Took place between 6 and 8 March 2015.
 6 venues, 40 events, 46 artists, 2'800 in attendance.

 4th Edition

-Took place between the 4th and the 6th of March 2016.
+Took place between 4 and 6 March 2016.
 7 venues, 63 events, 75 artists, 3'400 in attendance.

 Hosting

 La Fête du Slip takes place in seven venues in Lausanne: theaters, nightclubs, galleries, cinema...

 Les Préliminaires

 Each edition gets an early kick-start with a party called Les Préliminaires (literally "The Foreplays") that takes place one week before the actual beginning of the festival.
 The main goal of this event was – and, to some extent, still is – to raise sufficient funds for the festival.
 However, having considerably grown in size and larger funds being involved and needed way ahead of time, this party's function is far more less the one of a fund raiser.
 It is now mostly a way for the festival enthusiasts to take a first pulse of the upcoming events and to discover the program in details.